 Q. Are Ms. Andrews' or Dr. Lowry’s values used in the final attrition adjusted results and why?

-A. The total revenue requirement (reflecting attrition) developed by Dr. Lowry’s Attrition Study is used by Ms. Andrews' for the final adjusted results and revenue requirement.
+A. As previously noted, the total revenue requirement (reflecting attrition) originally developed by Dr. Lowry’s Attrition Study is used by Ms. Andrews' for the final adjusted results and revenue requirement.
+Although Dr. Lowry’s revised attrition analysis would produce a higher attrition adjustment, the Company is not proposing a higher revenue increase in this case based on Dr. Lowry’s revised attrition study.
 The adjustments and values shown in Ms. Andrews’ exhibit (Exh.
 No. ___(EMA-2), p.9) however, were used for the limited purpose of preparing the cost-of-service study that is presented by Company witness Ms. Knox, because these values more readily lend themselves to Ms. Knox’s cost-of-service analysis.
 This is because expenditures related to specific plant are only set forth in the necessary detail in Ms. Andrews’ analysis as required for purposes of assigning and allocating such expenses to their appropriate functional classifications for cost-of-service purposes.

 Q. What is the impact that Dr. Lowry’s Attrition Adjustment has on rate of return, return on equity, and the revenue requirement?

-A. The Attrition Adjustment results in a 104 basis point (1.04%) reduction in rate of return, which equates to a 215 basis point (2.15%) reduction in return on equity.
-The revenue requirement associated with the Attrition Adjustment is $20.5 million.
+A. The originally proposed Attrition Adjustment of $20.5 million results in a 104 basis point (1.04%) reduction in rate of return, which equates to a 215 basis point (2.15%) reduction in return on equity.

 Q. Why is approval of the attrition-adjusted revenue requirement necessary?